 GDP Annual Growth Rate in Armenia averaged 6.63 percent from 1998 until 2021, reaching an all time high of 19.10 percent in the second quarter of 2006 and a record low of -19.70 percent in the third quarter of 2009.
 This page provides - Armenia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Armenia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-GDP Annual Growth Rate in Armenia is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Armenia to stand at 4.60 in 12 months time.
-In the long-term, the Armenia GDP Annual Growth Rate is projected to trend around 4.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Armenia is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Armenia to stand at 4.50 in 12 months time.
+In the long-term, the Armenia GDP Annual Growth Rate is projected to trend around 3.50 percent in 2022 and 5.00 percent in 2023, according to our econometric models.